Magnetic Island is a serene nirvana situated right within our planet’s greatest natural wonder of the world, the Great Barrier Reef.

 Chill Out At Geoffrey Bay

-To kick things off on this list of awesome things to do is the beautiful Geoffrey Bay!
+Lest kick things off on this list of what to do in Magnetic Island with the beautiful Geoffrey Bay!

 Featuring a sweeping golden sands beach with a number of small shops and the well-known Arcadia Pub located along its stunning shoreline.